CollaboratingPlatypus/PetaPoco/README.markdown

 ## Contributing

 PetaPoco welcomes input form the community.
 After all, what is a product without users?
-If you’d like to contribute, please take the time to read [the contribution guide]
+If you’d like to contribute, please take the time to read [the contribution guide].
+We would also suggest you have a quick read of [Contributing to Open Source on GitHub].

 ## Download